-Beyond the 'high visibility' damage, Secretary of State George Shultz noted that the president hoped the air raid would 'encourage Libyan officers to overthrow their leader'.
-Although this latter result might seem somewhat far-fetched, there had been
+Beyond the 'high visibility' damage, Secretary of State George Shultz noted that the president hoped the air raid would 'encourage Libyan officers to overthrow their leader.'
+Although this latter result might seem somewhat far-fetched, there had been as many as 10 internal efforts to remove Qaddafi from office in the years leading up to the air raid.
+Further, the economic situation in Libya was rapidly deteriorating.
+Libya's oil production was at half the levels it had been at six years previously, its exports had been reduced by 50

-&lt;sup>69 Davis, op. cit., pp 119-120; Doerner, op. cit., p 28.
+&lt;sup>69 Davis, Quaddafi, Terrorism, and the Origins of the US Attack on Libya, pp. 119-120; Doerner, 'In the Dead of the Night', Time, p.
+28.